opencomputeproject/SAI-Challenger/usecases/README.md

 * Native snappi (OTG-based) using flow-based APIs - SW or HW OTG generators
 * PTF wrappers around snappi API, for PTF backwards-compatibility - SW or HW traffic generators

 The diagram below shows a superset of these possibilities.
+Follow the arrows starting from the "Test Case" icon to see which APIs can be used to control the intended type of traffic generator and physical/virtual traffic connections.

 ![tgen-variations](../img/tgen-variations.svg)